Designer Concrete Counters LLC would

-like to thank the citizens of Broward County
+like to thank our customers in Broward

-Florida for their continued support.
+County Florida for their continued support.

 Geography